mikkelcato/other-notes/physics/qft/qft-main.typ

 = Introduction
 The first part of these notes are concerned with canonical quantization (Klein-Gordon and Dirac field), and essentially follow the first part of _Peskin and Schroeder_.

-The second part of these notes are concerned with introducing path integrals.
+The second part briefly introduces functional methods.

 We work in natural units $hbar = c = 1$ but notation is likely inconsistent.